okaxaki/pegjs-backtrace/README.md

 The `/` character can be used to represent the hierarchcal path of grammer rules.
 If the pattern is string like `"FOO"`, it is treated as the regular expression `/(^|\/)FOO(\/|$)/`.

 # Limitation
-The cursor symbol `^` may points the wrong position if the prefix of source line is contains East Asian full-width Characters.
+The cursor symbol `^` may points the wrong position if the prefix of the source line contains East Asian full-width Characters.

 The generating tree is based on the observable trace events from the pegjs parser.
 Any local failure inside a grammer rule is ignored.
 For example, if parser fails while reading `"+"` character in the following `additive` rule, we can observe the event that `additive` fails but cannot get any information of `"+"` fails.